UMass Lowell is #1 in What Matters Most! Read Why »

 Seminars are taught by world-renowned faculty and industry leaders

-Dr. Carol Barry is a Professor and the Chair of the Department of Plastics Engineering.
+Dr. Carol Forance Barry is a Professor of Plastics Engineering.
 After 12 years in industry, she returned to school to earn a D.Eng.
 Plastics Engineering.
 She then joined the Plastics Engineering faculty.
 Her research focus is plastics processing, including extrusion, injection molding, and novel processing techniques.
-Recent work has focused on nanomanufacturing with polymers, including compounding and forming of polymer and rubber nanocomposites, coextrusion of multilayer films, injection molding and embossing of micro and nanostructured surfaces, and template-directed assembly and transfer of nanoelements, 3D printing, specifically development of new materials for substrates and 3D printing.
-She has over 100 publications.
+Recent work has focused on including compounding and forming of polymer and rubber nanocomposites, coextrusion of multilayer films, injection molding and embossing of micro and nanostructured surfaces, evaluation of novelty melt compounding equipment, and processing of biodegradable polymers.
+She has over 300 publications.

 Dr. Stephen Johnston came to UMass Lowell in 2003 to pursue his M.S. degree and subsequently his Ph.D. in Plastics Engineering.
 His expertise is in the area of instrumentation, analysis, and simulation of the injection molding process.
 Dr. Johnston has worked at Lord Corp., Moldflow Corp., Bausch & Lomb Inc., and does research and consulting for numerous other companies.
 In the fall of 2007, he started teaching courses at UMass Lowell.
 His course offerings focus on mold design, product design and processing.